wonderob/homeassistant-custom-icons/README.md

 6. Find *Custom brand icons* and select it.
 7. On the bottom right, select the big blue *Download* icon.
 8. **Hard reload** browser.

+### My custom icons don't look like the original SVG in Home Assistant

+Some icons may look different in Home Assistant.
+This is because the SVG content needs to be adapted to the Home Assistant format.
+The Home Assistant format accept a unique `path` element, so every other SVG elements like `circle`, `rect` ... must be converted to the `path` format then concatenated.
+This may lead to some visual differences.
+This can also be caused by an SVG with multiple content.
+The superposition might be different after elements are converted and concatenated to a unique `path`.

+Try to rework your SVG to use only `path` elements if possible.
+You can convert your SVG using tools like https://thednp.github.io/svg-path-commander/convert.html or https://github.com/elrumordelaluz/path-that-svg